This article contains instructions for accessing controlled GTEx/TARGET/TCGA data.

 TCGA

-The Cancer Genome Atlas is an effort to coordinate data such as gene expression, copy number variation and clinical information in an effort to accelerate understanding of the molecular bass of cancer.
-There is a separate article here on accessing TCGA data, and you can also use the links below:
+The Cancer Genome Atlas is an effort to coordinate data such as gene expression, copy number variation, and clinical information in an effort to accelerate understanding of the molecular bass of cancer.
+See Accessing TCGA controlled-access workspaces in Terra, and you can also use the links below:

 Authorization domains and troubleshooting

-- Making sure your access is active in dbGaP
+- Make sure your access is active in dbGaP

-- Making sure you have access to the correct study
+- Make sure you have access to the correct study

-- Making sure your NIH account link is active at https://app.terra.bio/#profile (you may need to renew your account linkage, or even try unlinking and then relinking)
+- Make sure your NIH account link is active at https://app.terra.bio/#profile (you may need to renew your account linkage, or even try unlinking and then relinking)

-If you do not see your NIH account as being authorized for your study of interest, and you can't apply for access yourself, your PI can designate you as a downloader for the study.
+- Make sure you see Authorized for the dataset in question (click on the down carat at the right under Resources).
+Expand the Resources (down carat at right - arrow in the screenshot above) to see what you're authorized to access.
+If you don't see your NIH account as authorized for your study of interest, and you can't apply for access yourself, your PI can designate you as a downloader for the study.
 Once they designate you, your authorization should show up in Terra.
-Note that the NIH allowlist refreshes daily, so you may need to wait up to one day to see the authorization.
+Note: The NIH allowlist refreshes daily, so you may need to wait up to one day to see the authorization.